SolarArbiter/SolarArbiter.github.io/datapolicies.md

 The framework supports the following data access policies, ordered from least to most permissible.

-* No access
+* Owner-only
     * Default access level for data uploaded by users.
 * Peer-to-peer
-    * A single user grants another user permission to view data.
+    * A single user, working on behalf of an organization, grants another user working on behalf of another organization permission to view data.
 * Multiparty Confidential Access anonymized
     * Groups of organizations/users will be defined in response to each need e.g. a particular forecast trial.
-    * Anonymized data accessible is accessible to all users within a specific group.
+    * Anonymized data is accessible to all users within a specific group.
     * Anonymized data is not accessible by users outside of the group (or general public).
     * True owners of anonymized data are not known by framework administrators (see note below).
 * Multiparty Confidential Access
     * Groups of organizations/users will be defined in response to each need e.g. a particular trial.
-    * Data accessible is accessible to all users within a specific group.
+    * Data is accessible to all users within a specific group.
     * Data is not accessible by users outside of the group (or general public).
 * Public (with required sign on)
     * Reference data such as SURFRAD, SOLRAD, Sandia, NREL MIDC, U Oregon,